aeternity/protocol/channels/authentication.md

 * for on-chain transactions (`channel_create`, `channel_deposit` and etc.) the
-  `sequential` behavior is used and each layer of meta transactions authenticates the topmost transaction it wraps.
-This is the standart behaviour used for all on-chain transactions.
+  `sequential` behavior is used and each layer of meta transactions authenticates the outermost transaction it wraps.
+This is the standard behaviour used for all on-chain transactions.
 * for off-chain transactions (namely `channel_offchain`) the `parallel` behaviour is used and all meta transactions authenticate the innermost